 We will record any specific requests from consumers to assist in meeting consumer needs to ensure that we continue to meet your requirements in any ongoing contact.

 We encourage all of our clients to stay in regular contact with us and to inform us of any changes in their requirements.
-We will also proactively keep in contact with all client where there is an ongoing agreement and will ensure that we continue to meet each individual’s needs and ensure they are treated fairly.
+We will also proactively keep in contact with all clients where there is an ongoing agreement and will ensure that we continue to meet each individual’s needs and ensure they are treated fairly.

 We recommend that consumers be scam aware and where they are able to access the internet, visit the Friends Against Scams website at www.friendsagainstscams.org.uk where they will find a wealth of information.
 Friends Against Scams is a National Trading Standards initiative, which aims to protect and prevent people from becoming victims of scams.